roxe12345/MorseGlyphs/README.md

 The "▶" button plays what you have written using Morse Code.
 The "■" button stops playback.

 NOTE: This app is still in the debugging process, and the full release is not out yet.
-It will not be available on the app store but will be distributed as an APK.
+It will not be available on the app store but will be an APK.

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/4d4004a6-dcc1-464f-8c78-b485f6fc2bef" style="border-radius: 36px;"/>
 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/4945e932-eb05-4e49-8f66-ad6ad9e84180" />